Get tips and tricks for creating an eclectic Autumn wreath plus enjoy other bloggers’ DIY Fall wreaths in this creative blog hop.

 Then I add more layers of stems, 3-4 of each kind, until I get the fullness I want.

 The last step is to embellish!
-I just used groupings of succulents, grapes, and attached some brass bells to add some global eclectic style.
+I just used groupings of succulents, faux herbs, grapes, and attached some brass bells to add more global eclectic style.

 It took all of 10 minutes to put it together!
 I love how it’s full and a little messy.
 I’ve been dying to adorn our beautiful front door with a wreath and I think this one is perfect for the wood tone.